1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: Great circles minimize travel distance and fuel costs.

-69. The Earth rotates from:
+69. The Earth rotates from_____________.

 A) West to East